Bible Book of Daniel, Part 7 - Chapter 9

 This period focuses on the more significant issue of when the promised Messiah Christ will come, not the ending of exile in Babylon.

-However, two essential deviations are addressed later - the stretching and turning of the final section and comparison to another period.
+However, two essential deviations are addressed later - the stretching and turning of the final section and the comparison to another period.

-Therefore, the angel begins this 70 week period with a start date of when this prophecy will run from; the command to rebuild Jerusalem:
+Therefore, the angel begins this 70-week period with a start date of when this prophecy will run from; the command to rebuild Jerusalem:

 “Know therefore and understand, that from the going forth of the commandment to restore and to build Jerusalem unto the Messiah the Prince shall be seven weeks, and threescore and two weeks: the street shall be built again, and the wall, even in troublous times.” – Daniel 9:25

-This relates to the city as a whole as per this verse, whereas the first decree by Cyrus in 538/537 BC and a follow-up by Darius to rebuild the temple.
+This relates to the city as a whole as per this verse, whereas the first decree by Cyrus in 538/537 BC and a follow-up by Darius were to rebuild the temple.

 Now we have a start date; the focus of this seventy weeks prophecy is the Israelites and Jerusalem’s opportunity to bring everlasting righteousness and anoint the Most Holy:

 “Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy” – Daniel 9:24